aicastell/rpi-rele/README.md

 # RELE CONTROLLER

-Software is used to control the PWR and RST signals of a mining rig.
+Software used to control the PWR and RST signals of a mining rig.

 ## Configuration